MitDotCom/odin-recipes/README.md

 After the first iteration, I learned how quick and easy lists (ul and ol) are to use.
 I am excited to learn to use more structure.
 I think I need to just continue with TOP curriculum, as I believe Flexbox may just be the thing I need for that structure.

-Coming back, after the CSS lesson,
+Coming back, after the CSS lesson, I have learned the basic syntax and rules of CSS.
+But I will most certainly want to continue to practice and solidify my understanding of The Cascade (rules).
+I also realize how much CSS I have to learn.
+There are so many properties to learn with their various values.